SuperOfficeDocs/superoffice-docs/user-guide/en/forms/field-options.md

   * **Allowed file types**: Enter the file types that can be uploaded.
 Use the format *jpg,gif,png,bmp* (comma-separated, no space).
 Leave this field empty to allow all file types.

-* **Rating**: A field where customers can rate for instance the service they received, using various rating types (stars, dice, 1-10 scale etc.).
+* **Rating**: A field where customers can rate for instance the service they received, using various rating types (stars, dice, 1-10 scale, and similar).

 * **Google reCAPTCHA**: The [reCAPTCHA feature][1] ("I’m not a robot" check-box) is a free Google service that will ensure that only real users can send in web forms.
 This prevents spam and automated bots from sabotaging your data collection.